Extended-Thunder/send-later/index.md

     your Outbox.
 This is the behavior of the standard Thunderbird "Send Later" command before you installed the add-on.
 The message will then be sent if you execute `File > Send Unsent Messages`, or if you go into and out of offline mode, or if you exit and restart Thunderbird.
 In the latter two cases, Thunderbird may or may not prompt for confirmation before sending unsent messages, depending on how you have configured it.
+You can also activate this button with Alt+Shift+O (Ctrl+Option+O on macOS) or the equivalent in your language (the access key should be underlined on the button to show you which key it is).
 -   **Send the message immediately.** If you click "Send Now" the message will be delivered immediately, as if you had executed the "Send" command instead of "Send Later".
-Note that you can activate this button by hitting Alt+Shift+N or the equivalent on your platform or in your language.
+Note that you can activate this button by hitting Alt+Shift+N (Ctrl+Option+N on macOS) or the equivalent in your language.

 ### Time-of-day and day-of-week restrictions